vinex22/stockanalyzer/README.md

 ### Common Issues

+**"Invalid stock symbol"**
+- Stock symbol is validated before analysis begins (no LLM usage for invalid symbols)
+- Only NASDAQ and NYSE symbols are supported
+- Use uppercase symbols (e.g., NVDA, not nvda)

 **"Could not fetch data for SYMBOL"**
 - Verify stock is listed on NASDAQ
 - Check internet connection